Harbinger-3/Ceilidh20/README.md

 <script>
 // Function to handle encryption and decryption when the button is clicked function processEncryptionDecryption() {
    // Retrieve the plaintext input from the textarea const plaintext = document.getElementById("inputText").value;

    // Generate random 32-byte key, 32-byte IV, and 24-byte nonce
    const key = new Uint8Array(32);
    const iv = new Uint8Array(32);
    const nonce = new Uint8Array(24);

    crypto.getRandomValues(key);    // Fill the key with random bytes crypto.getRandomValues(iv);     // Fill the IV with random bytes crypto.getRandomValues(nonce);  // Fill the nonce with random bytes

+    // Parse or generate IV pair length value const genIVLenInput = Number(document.getElementById("ivPairLengthInput").value);
+    const genIVLen = genIVLenInput
+        ?
+Math.floor(genIVLenInput)
+        : 32;

+    document.getElementById("isSuccess").textContent = ` Length of Generated IV Pair: ${genIVLen}`;

    // Display the original plaintext on the page document.getElementById("originalData").textContent = plaintext;

    // Encrypt the plaintext using Ceilidh20
    const encryptedData = Ceilidh20(plaintext, {
        key: key,            // 32-byte key
        iv: iv,              // 32-byte initialization vector
        nonce: nonce,        // 24-byte nonce
+       genIVLen: genIVLen,  // Length of Generated IV Pair
-        isEncrypt: true   // Encrypt the plaintext
+       isEncrypt: true      // Encrypt the plaintext });
-    });

    // Convert the encrypted data to a readable string (if needed) const encryptedString = String.fromCharCode.apply(null, encryptedData);

    // Display the encrypted data on the page document.getElementById("encryptedData").textContent = encryptedString;

    // Decrypt the ciphertext using the same key, iv, and nonce const decryptedData = Ceilidh20(encryptedData, {
        key: key,            // Same 32-byte key used for encryption
        iv: iv,              // Same 32-byte initialization vector used for encryption
        nonce: nonce,        // Same 24-byte nonce used for encryption
+       genIVLen: genIVLen,  // Length of Generated IV Pair
-        isEncrypt: false  // Decrypt the ciphertext
+       isEncrypt: false     // Decrypt the ciphertext });
-    });

    // Convert the decrypted data back to a string const decryptedString = String.fromCharCode.apply(null, decryptedData);

    // Display the decrypted data on the page document.getElementById("decryptedData").textContent = decryptedString;

    // Check if decryption was successful by comparing decrypted data with the original plaintext const decryptionSuccess = decryptedString === plaintext;

-    // Display the result of the decryption check document.getElementById("isSuccess").textContent = decryptionSuccess ?
-"Yes" : "No";
+   // Display the result of the decryption check document.getElementById("isSuccess").textContent += " Decryption success: " + (decryptionSuccess ?
+"Yes" : "No");
 }
 </script>